Cisco ISE Administrator Accounts: CLI and GUI Access

 The parameters that must be specified are:

 • Password: The password associated with the account.
 It can be provided either in plain text or as a hash.
-When entering a plain-text password, characters such as ! and # must be escaped with a backslash ().
-In the running configuration, the password is automatically stored as a SHA-256 hash.
-You may also supply the hashed value directly.
+When entering a plain-text password, characters such as ! and # must be escaped with a backslash (\).
+In the running configuration, the password is automatically displayed as a SHA-256 hash.

-• Email: Associates an email address with the account, enabling notifications to the user when their password is about to expire.
+• Email: Associates an email address with the account.
+This value may be used to notify the user when their password is approaching expiration, provided the feature is enabled and correctly configured.

 • Disabled: Creates the account in a disabled state, meaning it cannot be used until explicitly enabled.

-Once the account has been created, you can verify all locally configured CLI accounts by using the show users status command.
-Below is an example of the output:
+Once an account has been created, all locally configured CLI accounts, along with their respective statuses, can be verified using the show users status command, as illustrated in the example below.

 ISE-NODE-2/adminCLI#show users status